-I finally had the chance to cross off one of my bucket list destinations: Florence!
+I finally had the chance to cross off one of my bucket list destinations: Florence in Italy!
 It was about bloody time, seeing as it is my namesake city, and it was everything I had imagined and more.
 Its history as a cultural, economic and political center cemented its position as a flourishing and well-to-do city in Europe, and the preservation of its monuments has been incredible.

 From the Ponte Vecchio and Palazzo Vecchio to Uffuzi Gallery and Gallerie Dell’Accademia, almost every structure has been painstakingly and delicately restored and maintained; with a few exceptions (Uffuzi Gallery! *shakes fist*), the visiting process is streamlined and efficient, enabling visitors to Florence to truly enjoy their trip and take in the sights without wanting to yank all their hair out.